Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

 On the other hand, if a similar source is located near a cell interface then a purely neighbor-based method encounters a scenario in which momentum is conserved but imparted to the wrong cells.
 This is because the cells hosting the photons are transparent to the momentum, even though this is where the unresolved absorption and scattering actually takes place.
 One solution is to construct a local tessellation around each source as is done by \citet{Hopkins2019}, but this is not practical for MCRT.
 Instead we propose a scheme which interpolates between the volume- and face-integrated methods, such that the total momentum is split between the host and neighbor cells.
-Specifically, the adjacent cell receives the escaping portion of momentum,\footnote{The momentum formulations presented in equations~(\ref{eq:momentum}) and (\ref{eq:neighbor_momentum}) are each required to satisfy the additive property that the total momentum can be separated into disjoint parts: $\Delta p_\text{AC} = \Delta p_\text{AB} + \Delta p_\text{BC}$.} i.e.

-Here, $\tau \varepsilon_k/c$ is the uncorrected momentum, $e^{-(\tau_\text{s,neib} - \tau_\text{s})}$ accounts for deflection after the scattering event, and the path integral provides a correction factor due to continuous absorption but no scattering over the remaining distance to $\Delta \ell_k$.
-The host cell receives the remaining momentum, $\Delta p_\text{host} = \Delta p - \Delta p_\text{neib}$, calculated from equation~(\ref{eq:momentum}).
-In optically thick environments dominated by scattering the momentum flux is double counted as there is no longer any vector cancellation within a skin depth of cell interfaces ($\tau \sim 1$).
-This outward momentum is never added to the host but is likely to be returned by scattering back into the cell.
-Thus, we reduce both the neighbor and host momenta (self-cancelling) afterwards to account for the return likelihood

-where $\Delta r_\text{cell}$ is a cell size to estimate the local scattering optical depth, e.g. half the minimum separation between neighboring mesh generating points.
-The value is $\eta = 1$ for pure transmission and $\eta = 1/2$ for pure isotropic scattering.
-Finally, we account for self-absorption by subtracting the portion of momentum with positive orientation with respect to its center of mass $\bmath{r}_\text{host}$, corresponding to a distance of
+Specifically, in highly diffusive regions we expect back-scattering of photons to cancel out most momentum depositions, consistent with a force multiplier of $\sim \tau$ despite having $\sim \tau^2$ scattering events.
+To reproduce this physical self-cancellation and ensure the momentum flux is conserved but small compared to the energy content, we apply half of the scattering momentum to the host and half to the neighbor.
+Note that momentum imparted from absorbed photons can safely be applied directly to the forward neighbor.
+We enforce positive orientation by comparing the path to the center of mass $\bmath{r}_\text{host}$, corresponding to a distance of